 - Government incentives and/or targets to convert land into growing feedstocks that provide the plant material and biomass needed to produce bioenergy.

-- Bioenergy is not a high leverage response to climate change – while using a renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.
+- Bioenergy is not a high leverage response to climate change – while it uses a renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.

 - Bioenergy is only zero-carbon if the feedstock is regrown to account for the carbon emitted.
 In some areas, trees are being used for bioenergy, which will take decades to regrow to make up for the carbon released when burned.

 Potential Co-Benefits of Discouraging Bioenergy🔗